 - Family counseling

 - Psychoeducational groups

 Through intensive one-on-one counseling, holistic therapies, and behavioral modification therapy, you’ll find the support you need to complete the healing process.
-To learn more about our state-of-the-art, individualized rehab programs, call our toll-free number today.
+Talk with us to learn if our setting and services are right for you or a loved one.
+Call and learn more about our state-of-the-art, individualized rehab programs.

 1 US Department of Health and Human Services.
 “National Survey of Substance Abuse Treatment Services.”
 2010.
 Accessed 28 Jul.
 2017.

 2 Georgia Department of Behavioral Health & Developmental Disabilities.
 “Substance Abuse Mental Health Services Administration (SAMHSA) State Targeted Response to the Opioid Crisis Grants.”
 28 Feb.
 2017.
 Accessed 28 Jul.
 2017.